-The area is the measurement of the size of flat-surface in a plane (two-dimensional) whereas surface area is the measurement of the exposed surface of a solid shape (three-dimensional).
+The area is the measurement of the size of flat-surface in a plane (two-dimensional), whereas surface area is the measurement of the exposed surface of a solid shape (three-dimensional).
 This is the key difference between area and surface area.
-The unit for both the quantities is the same though, i.e. square units.
-Also, learn difference between area and volume.
+The unit for both the quantities is the same, though, i.e. square units.
+Also, learn the difference between area and volume here.

-Geometry is one of the principal branches of the subject mathematics.
+Geometry is one of the principal branches of the subject Mathematics.
 Geometry primarily comprises shapes and their respective properties.
 If a student likes drawing the objects, then Geometry is meant for that particular student.
-However, a common question arose among the students asking, ‘why do we practice Geometry?’
+However, a common question arose among the students, that ‘why do we practice Geometry?’
 And the answer for that is, to unearth the patterns, find out the volumes, lengths, areas and angles.
-But, a few students have a tendency to get confused between the area and surface area.
-Primarily, let us understand the definitions of both area and surface area and discuss the difference between surface area and area in detail.
+But, a few students tend to get confused between the area and surface area.
+Hence, try to understand the definitions of both area and surface area and discuss the difference between surface area and area in detail using this article.

 Definition of Area and Surface Area

 Area: The area is defined as the total space occupied by the two-dimensional objects or flat shapes.
 In other words, the area of a figure is described as the number of square units that cover the surface of the closed figure.
 It is measured in square units, square inches.
 Since the area can be measured for 2-dimensional shapes, it has only length and width.

 Surface Area: The surface area can be measured for 3D shapes or solids.
 The term surface area is defined as the total area of the surface of the given solid object.
 Since the faces of the three-dimensional objects are basically 2D shapes, we should add the areas of the surfaces to get the surface area of the object.
 Basically, the surface area can be classified as:

 - Curved Surface Area (CSA) – It includes the area of all the curved surfaces

 - Lateral Surface Area (LSA) – It includes the area of all the surface excluding the top and bottom areas